elomagic/weather-Station-client-mpy/README.md

 Before you can start by configuring your bot, you have to upload the firmware.
 Recommendation is, that Micropython is successful running on your ESP.

-TODO Install "ampy"
+(TODO) Install "ampy"

-Upload the firmware with the following command
+Upload the projects files with the following command

 * ```ampy --port COM6 --baud 115200 put ./src /```